pavelpichrt/camelcase-keys-all-env/README.md

 ```

 ### Other environments
 > I recommend bundling this package with your application, using Webpack / Browserify /...
-If you can't / don't want to, you can append it to the "global" context (in case of a browser, it will probably be the Window object)
+If you can't / don't want to, you can append it to the "global" context (in case of a browser, it will probably be the `window` object)

 #### Browser
 - download the minified version of the package from ./dist/camelcase-keys.min.js